The 2017 hurricane season is expected to be very active. Here’s how to prepare for hurricane weather BEFORE you experience power outages.

 - To avoid a power outage, have a backup home generator.
 A standby generator automatically turns on during a blackout to keep the lights on, food and medicine from spoiling, the heat or A/C running, and medical devices operating.

-- See more tips on how to survive a hurricane.
+Take a day and make sure you go through this preparation checklist!
+See more tips on how to survive a hurricane.